About the Journal

 Types of articles

-We publish only original empirical articles that should not exceed 6000 words, including new empirical contributions, replications, and meta-analyses.
+We publish only original empirical articles including new empirical contributions, replications, registered reports and meta-analyses.

 Psychometric studies: Psychometric studies are also welcomed.
 However, we prefer studies dealing with general psychological measures relevant to the scope of the journal such as personality inventories, cognitive tests, measures of social psychological phenomena, etc., which may be useful for the broader scientific community.
 Psychometric studies focused on very specific and local measures with little relevance to the general scientific community will be rejected.
 Also, they should expand our knowledge about the validity and/or structure of the constructs being measured.
 Routine psychometric analyses of language-translated questionnaires in local languages without a broader examination of the validity and applicability of the measures will not be considered for publication in Studia Psychologica.